epitomecl/p5avatar-mapping/README.md

 If user session is alive, start filtering for available canvases.
 Searching for name, supports pagination, order by modified or simply returns current Top Five.
-Returns a list with names, expected currencies, sizes, file counter and canvas ids.
+Returns a list with names, offered currencies, file counter and canvas ids.

 POST Input:
 ```